Mihajlo D. Mesarovic: Biography

 Mihajlo D. Mesarović was born on 2 July 1928, in Zrenjanin, Yugoslavia.
 He was awarded the B.S. from the University of Belgrade Faculty of Electrical Engineering in 1951.
 In 1955 he received a Ph.D. in Technical sciences from the Serbian Academy of Sciences and Arts.

 From 1951 to 1955, Mesarović was a research assistant at the Nikola Tesla Institute in Belgrade.
 From 1955 to 1958 he was head of the inspection department of the Institute.
-At the same time, Mesarović held academic positions at University of Belgrade, Yugoslavia from 1954 to 1958.
-In 1958 he became professor at the Massachusetts Institute of Technology / USA (MIT), where he served until 1959.
-He was associate professor at Case Western Reserve University from 1959 to 1964 and professor from 1964 to 1978.
+At the same time, Mesarović held academic positions at the University of Belgrade, Yugoslavia from 1954 to 1958.
+In 1958 he became a professor at the Massachusetts Institute of Technology / USA (MIT), where he served until 1959.
+He was an associate professor at Case Western Reserve University from 1959 to 1964 and professor from 1964 to 1978.
 In that time he was head of the Systems Engineering Group 1965–68, head of the Systems Engineering Department 1968-72 and director of the Systems Research Center 1968–78.
 Starting 1978, Prof. Mesarović has been the Cady Staley Professor of Systems Engineering and Mathematics.
 One of his students was Roger W. Brockett.

 He has lectured in more than 60 countries, advised government officials on a variety of issues, consulted for international organizations, and published widely.
 He was also the founder of the 'Mathematical Theory of General Systems' Journal, Springer Verlag.

-In 1999, he was appointed a Scientific Advisor on Global Change by Federico Mayor, Director-General of the UNESCO.
-In that role, Mesarović traveled to UNESCO's headquarters in Paris and advised the director general's office on issues such as climate change, economics, population, technology transfer, and the education of women in developing countries.
+In 1999, he was appointed a Scientific Advisor on Global Change by Federico Mayor, Director-General of UNESCO.
+In that role, Mesarović travelled to UNESCO's headquarters in Paris and advised the director general's office on issues such as climate change, economics, population, technology transfer, and the education of women in developing countries.

 In 2005 he was awarded the Hovorka Prize from Case Western Reserve University for exceptional achievements.
 In 2005 he was awarded the USA Club of Rome Lifetime Achievement Award at the United Nations.

 Work

-His research interests include the areas and topics like complexity, complex systems theory, global change and sustainable human development, hierarchical systems, large-scale systems theory, mathematical theory of general systems, multi-level systems, systems biology, and world and regional modeling.
-In the field of mathematics he is considered to be founder of:
+His research interests include areas and topics like complexity, complex systems theory, global change and sustainable human development, hierarchical systems, large-scale systems theory, mathematical theory of general systems, multi-level systems, systems biology, and world and regional modelling.
+In the field of mathematics he is considered to be the founder of: